CHINESE NEW YEAR ACTIVITIES FOR KIDS & TEACHERS

 WHEN IS CHINESE NEW YEAR?

 However, do take note that Chinese New Year has no fixed date.
-It is celebrated in accordance with the lunar calendar.
+It is celebrated following the lunar calendar.
 The lunar calendar is calculated on the time the moon takes to go around the Earth.
-It origins dating from 2600 B.C.
-It was during the time when Emperor Shih Huang Ti introduced the zodiac cycle.
+Emperor Shih Huang Ti introduced the animal zodiac cycle.
+There are a total of 12 animals in the zodiac cycle.
 According to the Chinese calendar, it takes sixty years and five cycles of twelve years each for a complete cycle.
 Chinese New Year usually falls in either January or February.

 Chinese New Year Dates and the related animal zodiac